 What are rice paper wrappers?

-Rice paper wrappers have come to worldwide popularity from Vietnam, where they have a long history of making these wrappers (in Vietnamese bánh tráng) by hand through a long and laborious process.
-Traditionally, they are made of rice, water, and salt.
+These wrappers are incredibly thin and traditionally made from rice, water, and salt.
 Nowadays, tapioca starch is often added to make it thinner, and easier to soften and roll.

 - rice papers